Configuring SASL authentication

 - In the Add Identity dialog window, enter a name for the new Identity and click the

 button to get back to the Identities dialog window.
-Note that the name "freenode" in the following screenshot is just a useful memory aid for the connection to the network; there is no need for the network and Identity name to be the same:
+Note that the name "libera" in the following screenshot is just a useful memory aid for the connection to the network; there is no need for the network and Identity name to be the same:

 - Back in the Identities dialog window, fill in the basic settings for the newly-added Identity, which has been automatically selected in the dialog (notice the drop-down selection labeled

 at the top of the dialog window).
 Entering a and adding at least one are required: